grenedalf: population genetic statistics for the next generation of pool sequencing: Tajima's D

 \popoolissue{A more serious issue occurred in the computation of alpha*.
 The code actually computes this as beta*, and never calls the actual alpha* function, see \href{https://github.com/lczech/popoolation/blob/092e7a6f7ee4910c1bec4377e0adccc353175bc8/Modules/VarMath.pm\#L104}{here}.
 This is a bug that Robert and I have discussed before, and I think it is fixed now.}

-\popoolissue{Another small issue: The computation of alpha* requires ``effective coverage'' to be larger than 1, see \href{https://github.com/lczech/popoolation/blob/092e7a6f7ee4910c1bec4377e0adccc353175bc8/Modules/VarMath.pm\#L226}{here}, but tests this against $n$, which is the number of individuals.
+\popoolissue{Another small issue: The computation of alpha* requires ``effective coverage'' (read depth) to be larger than 1, see \href{https://github.com/lczech/popoolation/blob/092e7a6f7ee4910c1bec4377e0adccc353175bc8/Modules/VarMath.pm\#L226}{here}, but tests this against $n$, which is the number of individuals.
 Are we missing something here?}

 \popoolissue{Furthermore, we tested the computation of alpha*, and it also gives NaN values for input 2 and 3, so the test should in fact be $>= 4$ instead.}